Hocine Zehouane: The League for Human Rights

-In 1985 he participated in the founding of the first Algerian League for Human Rights (LADH), and in 2005 he became president of the Algerian League for the Defense of Human Rights.
+In 1985, he participated in the founding of the first Algerian League for Human Rights (LADH), and in 2005 he became president of the Algerian League for the Defense of Human Rights.

 After the liberation

 As a member of the Political Bureau of the National Liberation Front in 1964, in charge of the guidance sector, Hocine Zehouane participated in the first regional Congress of the General Union of Algerian Workers.
 On this occasion, he declared that "Algerian workers must gain access to political power".

-He opposed the coup d'etat of June 19, 1965 by Houari Boumedienne, which led him to prison before being placed under house arrest in the south from 1965 to 1971.
+He opposed the coup d'etat of 19 June 1965, by Houari Boumedienne, which led him to prison before being placed under house arrest in the south from 1965 to 1971.
 He went into exile in France after 1973 and returned to his country after the death of Algerian President Houari Boumédiène.

+Hocine died on 17 March 2025, at the age of 89.